vipulchib/aws-cloudformation/README.md

             - VPC-${ID}
             - {ID: !Ref ID}
       ```
-     B. We will create a Resource for Security Group and we will name is **AristaSecurityGroup**.
+     B. We will create a Resource for Security Group and we will name it **AristaSecurityGroup**.
 For *'VpcId'* section
      of the Properties we will reference the *'AristaVPC'* Parameter we previously defined.
 In the following example we are
-     allowing SSH (TCP port 22) and ICMP from 'everywhere' (0.0.0.0/0)
+     allowing SSH (TCP port 22) and ICMP from 'everywhere' (0.0.0.0/0).
+The Security Group will be named as *'VPC-Arista-
+     SecurityGroup'* but *'Arista'* portion of VPC's name will be derived from the VPC ID we defined in the Parameter
+     section.
       ```
       AristaSecurityGroup:
        Type: AWS::EC2::SecurityGroup